JohnDoee/autotorrent/README.rst

 Configuration
 -------------

-All settings can be found and changed in autotorrent.conf, this file must reside in the same folder as autotorrent is executed from.
+All settings can be found and changed in ``autotorrent.conf``, this file must reside in the same folder as autotorrent is executed from.

 general